 What are the contractual obligations, if any, that if unfulfilled would justify termination of customer access by ICANN-accredited privacy/proxy service providers?

-Consider a “take down” of the domain name as an option
+Consider a “take down” of the domain name as an option, notwithstanding access to data by legitimate requestors.

-Consider customer option for different methods and notification issues
+Consider customer option for different methods and notification issues where applicable laws so permit.

 What types of services should be covered, and what would be the forms of non-compliance that would trigger cancellation or suspension of registrations?